 I did not even finish school.
 Too busy with art projects.
 You cannot easily make a living as a visual artist, but from the artistic part of virtual reality I got into an IT job by chance.
 Actually quite nice, but this ceaseless staring at the screen.
 Phew.
 Such a limited life.
 Fontebona brings a lot of creativity.
 Nevertheless my artistic calling keeps simmering for now.
 I will poke up that fire soon.
 And this art gallery will be realised as well.
 At Fontebona of course.

 Seven kilograms of purebred dog from a yet unspecified source.
 My father was called el Feyu, the Ugly One, who didn't keep track of a wheel at his last car hunt.
 My mum is Cuca, Chickie, who reigns in front of the central heating in the Netherlands.
 She rules there.
-I rule at Fontebona, though I'm secretely afraid of Simba.
-I love to correct Simone though.
+I rule at Fontebona, though I'm secretely afraid of Simone.
+I love to correct her though.
 I also love to follow the Birri-Birri, though it's still unclear to me why I shouldn't go in front.
 My biggest passion?
 Deep holes and a good fresh bone.

 I wandered around for a long time in Cantabria.
 I lived on crazy stuff.
 That's why I still love cardboard boxes.
 I arrived in the Donkey Paradise in Arobes after a lot of roaming about.
 Because I'm so young (2010), I can easy peasy walk along on a hike.
 I like to do that very much and I'm really patient.
 When there are young children around I'm extra careful.